League Rules

 9. If a baserunner collides with a fielder attempting to make a play at any base or infield position, the runner is out.
 If a baserunner and a fielder collide at or near a base, when there is no play at the base, the contact is considered fielder interference if the baserunner has stayed in the base path.
 The runner then advances one additional base or more if the umpire deems the runner would have reached an additional base.
 For example, if the first baseman interferes and impedes the baserunner’s advancement to 2nd base, the baserunner would then be awarded 2nd base unless, in the opinion of the umpire, the baserunner would have also safely reached 3rd base or perhaps even home.
 If the baserunner has run outside of the base path, the contact is considered baserunner interference and the baserunner is out.

-1. Approved game ball for the summer/fall outdoor leagues - A.D.
+1. Approved Summer League and Fall League game ball - A.D.
 Starr Tattoo / 52 COR 300 compression / Poly core.

-2. Approved game ball for the winter indoor league - Dudley SB12 / 44 COR 375 compression / Cork center.
+2. Approved Winter Indoor League game ball - Dudley SB12 / 44 COR 375 compression / Cork center.

 • Length of Game